MileHacker Logo

 • Avoid touching sacred sites or objects.

-• Avoid discussing sensitive topics unless invited.
+• Avoid discussing sensitive topics without an invitation.

 • French Polynesia is generally welcoming to all travelers.